minhphucme542/Object-Detection-for-Autonomous-Vehicles/README.md

 accuracy of 96%
 - Worked with a team of 3 engineers to deploy the model on a cloud-based platform for autonomous vehicle testing
-- Published a research paper on the project in a reputable journal on autonomous vehicles
+- YOLO model achieved a mAP of 0.85 on our test dataset, the real-time object detection system was able to detect objects in real-time with a frame rate of 30 FPS